Cryptocurrency after death

 What happens to cryptocurrency when someone passes away in Australia

 When someone passes away, their digital assets become part of their estate.
-Cryptocurrency, including bitcoin and other digital currencies, may hold significant value and requires specific consideration in your estate planning.
+Cryptocurrency, including bitcoin and other digital currencies, may hold significant value and is something people often consider as part of their estate planning.
 Unlike traditional bank accounts, crypto assets are stored in digital wallets and can be difficult to access without proper information.

 Crypto inheritance planning is not yet fully addressed by Australian law, which creates uncertainty for many families.
-The absence of clear legal frameworks means that your cryptocurrency may be frozen or lost if executors cannot access your digital wallet.
-This is why planning ahead is essential.
+The absence of clear legal frameworks means that cryptocurrency may be frozen or lost if executors cannot access a digital wallet.
+This is one reason people often consider planning ahead as part of their estate planning.

 Key points: